 If I had an “I told you so” dance, it would look like this blog.

 If you haven’t noticed, I’m a little bit of a nerd with a real passion for apple polishing.
 Which is one of the reasons I always disliked the practice of SEO or Search Engine Optimization.
 When clients or companies I worked for asked for SEO, I did everything I could to change their minds about it, and if I couldn’t turn them off the idea, I would tell them to find someone else.
-This is because the practice of traditional SEO is totally cheating.
+This is because, up until very recently, the practice of traditional SEO was totally cheating.
 While I may have some rough edges here and there, I really can’t stand a cheater.

 Anybody who owns a domain name (which should be all of you, BTW) has gotten spam emails and comments on their site promising a massive influx of web traffic overnight.
-This is the very bottom of the barrel of the SEO community, but their practices aren’t that far from what a legitimate SEO manager would do for you in the long run.
+This is the very bottom of the barrel of the SEO community, but their practices aren’t that far from what some self-styled “legitimate” SEO managers would do for you in the long run.
 Which is to get you blacklisted from Google so that even if you change your ways, your URL will forever be unsearchable.

 The only way to come back from a Google blacklist is to buy a new URL and start over.
 Google, of course, is extremely tight-lipped on how their search algorithm works or what exactly will result in a blacklist, or if there is, in fact, even a blacklist in the first place.